Graph Neural Networks and Deep Reinforcement Learning Based Resource Allocation for V2X Communications: Related Work

-In \cite{4600213}, a multi-state cooperation methodology was proposed where energy was allocated among nodes state-by-state using geometric and network decomposition methods.
+In \cite{4600213}, a multi-state cooperation methodology was proposed.
+Energy was allocated among nodes state-by-state using geometric and network decomposition methods.
 The duration of each state was optimized to maximize the utility of the nodes.
-In \cite{1313070}, a cross-layer adaptive resource allocation algorithm for packet-based OFDM (Orthogonal Frequency Division Multiplexing) systems was presented.
-This algorithm considered random traffic arrivals and user fairness issues, enhancing system spectral efficiency and improving queuing performance.
+In \cite{1313070}, a cross-layer adaptive resource allocation algorithm for packet-based Orthogonal Frequency Division Multiplexing (OFDM) systems was presented.
+This algorithm considered random traffic arrivals and user fairness issues.
+It enhanced system spectral efficiency and improved queuing performance.
 In \cite{7889030}, a wireless powered communication network with cooperative groups was investigated.
-It employed a semi-definite relaxation method to jointly optimize time allocation, beamforming vectors, and power distribution under the constraints of available power and quality of service requirements for two communication groups.
+A semi-definite relaxation method was employed to jointly optimize time allocation, beamforming vectors, and power distribution.
+This was done under the constraints of available power and quality of service requirements for two communication groups.
 The global optimal solution for each problem was guaranteed.
 In \cite{7488201}, a scenario in sensor networks was studied where a mobile control center powered the sensors via RF signals and collected their information.
 Two solutions were provided, which enhanced energy efficiency.
-In \cite{4489632}, the multicast routing problem based on network coding was explored, aiming to achieve the maximum flow multicast routes in ad hoc networks.
-It also analyzed the statistical characteristics of encoding nodes and maximum flow in ad hoc networks based on random graph theory.
-In \cite{1207121}, node mobility was considered, and a method capable of tracking dynamic topology changes was proposed.
+In \cite{4489632}, the multicast routing problem based on network coding was explored.
+The aim was to achieve the maximum flow multicast routes in ad hoc networks.
+Statistical characteristics of encoding nodes and maximum flow in ad hoc networks were analyzed based on random graph theory.
+In \cite{1207121}, node mobility was considered.
+A method capable of tracking dynamic topology changes was proposed.
 This method allowed for intersecting paths and significantly improved end-to-end delay and packet delivery ratio performance.